 The Natural Diversity Data Base is a mapping module offered by the Connecticut Department of Energy and Environmental Protection (CT-DEEP).
 This database is an aggregation of approximate locations of significant natural communities, threatened and endangered species across the state.
 While the database is an excellent resource for conservation planners, it only represents what has been gathered to date.
 There are many areas that have never undergone a proper biological inventory and therefore do not have adequate information to be used for screening to identify potential impacts.
-It is therefore recommended to enlist the assistance of ecologists to conduct field and database surveys of Town-owned parcels to provide a complete picture for future management considerations.
+It is also konwn that insect diversity is poorly assessed in this region.
+It is therefore recommended to enlist the assistance of ecologists to conduct field and database surveys of Townowned parcels to provide a complete picture for future management considerations and are needed for any future land-use decisions.